Accessibility statement for eGo, Online applications and Online payments

 - Form control labels on search box on every evision page are not unique: [WCAG2 2.4.6 (AA)] Form control labels must be unique.
 ACTION: Logged with Tribal PPL 729828 and will optimise search contents

 - In some old content, table and header cells are not all explicitly associated in complex data tables [WCAG2 1.3.1 (A)].
-ACTION: We will review content as it is updated during 2020/21
+ACTION: We will review content as it is updated each year

 - eGo ‘Vista’ and datatables (lists of records for staff) pagination has missing/unnecessary aria tags, needs accessible description and has some areas of low contrast: [WCAG2 1.3.1 (A)] Distinguish between navigation groups using an ARIA label, You should not use ARIA roles, that are the default for the element, [WCAG2 1.4.3 (AA)] Text within this element has a low contrast ratio Detected ratio: 4.48, [WCAG21 1.3.1 (A)] Provide an accessible description for complex data tables.
-ACTION: Logged with Tribal PPL 729828, Colour contrast across system to be reviewed during 20/21
+ACTION: Logged with Tribal PPL 729828, Colour contrast across system to be fixed with v10.2 Nov 2021 (outstanding pending comprehensive testing)

 - Repeated table on application form causing unique reference errors: The value of the attribute must match an id in the same document, [WCAG21 1.3.1 (A)] Provide an accessible description for complex data tables, [WCAG21 1.3.1/2.4.6 (A/AA)] Unique accessible name required.
 ACTION: Logged with Tribal PPL 728871